logicuniverse/manifesto/README.md

 - **Newton (The X-Axis of Force):** Classical mechanics and the dynamics of action/reaction inspired the **Push/Pull** duality.
 Data is treated as a dynamic force interacting across boundaries.
 - **Einstein (The Y-Axis of Spacetime):** Relativity’s unification of time and space informed the **Temporal/Spatial** axis—treating stateful evolution and stateless mapping as two observers of the same continuum.
 - **Maxwell (The Execution Plane):** Just as Maxwell's equations unified electricity and magnetism, this **four-quadrant geometry** maps disparate logical behaviors into a single, unified operational surface.
 - **Quantum Mechanics (The Z-Axis of Essence):** While Quantum Entanglement remains one of the most elusive mysteries in physics, it provided a profound structural inspiration for this model.
 In traditional software engineering, the "Distributed State Problem" is often treated as a synchronization struggle over a 1D tape.
 By observing how entangled particles maintain unity without direct connectivity, we drew a structural analogy: such "spooky" correlations could be understood as vertical projections of a single, higher-dimensional entity.
 This intuition informed the design of the **Z-Axis**—a dimension fundamentally independent of the execution plane (X-Y).
-We do not claim to solve the mystery of physical entanglement; instead, we apply its logical signature to solve **Shared Essence** in digital systems.
+We do not claim to solve physical entanglement; we draw structural inspiration from it to model shared essence in digital systems.
 In this architecture, distant **LUIs** on the execution plane do not "synchronize"—they are simply multi-point manifestations of the same Sovereign Essence piercing through the Z-Axis.
 Entanglement is redefined here not as an effect of data transmission, but as a manifestation of **High-Dimensional Unity**.

 **The Universal Symmetry:** Ultimately, the **ZYModel** is not merely an abstraction for software; it is a **Topological Reconstruction of Physical Causality**.
 By aligning logical operations with the same tri-axial symmetries found in nature, we bridge the gap between the bit-level deterministic logic of machines and the invariant laws of the physical cosmos.